lanaflonPerso/Spring5/NOTES/003_DI_IOC.md

 ## IOC - Inversion of Control
 - Spring Inversting the control of creating object from using new operator to BeanConatiner (reflecion api.)
+- if we manually create object using new opertor inside one class > objects will get tightly coupled at compile time itself.
 - programming technique in which object coupling is bounded at **runtime**
 - DI is way to achieve IOC.